Mossop/CalibreExtra/README.md

 This plugin supports navigating through the Calibre library in a browser like interface.
 From the plugin's settings you can configure which fields are available, including custom user fields.
 Then you can navigate the fields displaying all books that match.

+### Synchronising read status

+You can use a custom Yes/No column in Calibre to track whether a book has been read or not and this plugin will synchronise it when connecting.
+Select the column you want from the plugin settings menu.
+It synchronises with KOReader's status for the book.

 ## Removed features

 The following features are removed in comparison to the default Calibre plugin: